luoshao23/CFA/level_3/Behavioral_finance_and_capital_market_expectations.md

 + inertia and default
   + consistent with status quo
   + target date fund: 定期变动fund
-+ naive diversification: 1/n strategy
++ naive diversification: 1/n strategy, of framing bias
 + investing in the familiar: company stock
   + familarity and overconfidence
   + naive extrapolation of past returns: representativeness bias